nickmvincent/DataLeverageRoundup/readme.md

   - [Adblock](https://getadblock.com/)

 ### Deletion Requests
+- [ethi](https://www.ethi.me/) - "Control what big tech knows about you"
 - [Mine](https://saymine.com/) - "Discover where your personal data is and manage your digital footprint."
   - a tool for finding which companies have data about you and submitting deletion requests
   - website includes a [table](https://saymine.com/privacy-in-action) with statistics about how quickly and frequently companies complete deletion requests